moazahmed22/20-input-fields/README.md

 Instead of manually writing 20 input fields and individual validations, I used a fields configuration array to dynamically render inputs and run all validation logic through one generic function.

-##Benefits:
+## Benefits:

--- Faster development time ⏱️
+- Faster development time ⏱️

 -- Clean, reusable code 🧼